Posted on: März 10, 2022

-It is forbidden by law to drink alcohol on the streets of Amsterdam Red Light District.
+It is forbidden by law to drink alcohol on the streets of Amsterdamer Rotlichtviertel.
 The fine is 95 euro.
 Moreover, most residents do not appreciate it when people drink alcohol publicly or at the canal-sides.

 You can not enter a (cannabis) coffeeshop when you are under the age of 18.
 Also know that coffeeshop owners have to close their doors as soon as the police notice if minors are present.

 Do not buy any drugs from street dealers.
 This is illegal and they mostly sell fake drugs anyway.